Cli212/starter-hugo-academic/content/home/experience.md

     location: Shanghai
     date_start: '2019-10-08'
     date_end: '2020-04-20'
-    description: Used NLP techniques to develop models which are used to analyze results of surveys and marketing reports.
+    description: Used NLP techniques to develop models which are used to analyze surveys and marketing reports.

 design:
   columns: '2'